ys-3dskit/3dskit-template-d/README.md

 Change this readme and the values in `xmake.lua` to configure the project.

-Ensure you have [LDC](https://dlang.org/download.html) on your system.
+Ensure you have [LDC](https://dlang.org/download.html) and devkitpro on your system.

 ## Building